andreypeshev/classification-and-regression/README.md

 # classification-and-regression
-Final project of the Introduction to Machine Learning course in TiU
+Final project of the Introduction to Machine Learning course at TiU